jagerman/loki-multi-sn/README.md

 2. Stop both service node 42 and 77: `sudo systemctl stop oxen-node@42 oxen-node@77`

-3. Copy 42's lmdb to 77's lmdb with:
+3. Copy 42's three database files to 77's with:

-       sudo cp -p /var/lib/oxen/node-42/lmdb/data.mdb /var/lib/oxen/node-77/lmdb/data.mdb
+       sudo cp -p /var/lib/oxen/node-42/lmdb/data.mdb /var/lib/oxen/node-77/lmdb/
+       sudo cp -p /var/lib/oxen/node-42/*.db /var/lib/oxen/node-77/

    Double check that you have this in the correct order!
-The first file path should be the fully synced node, the second is the new one to overwrite.
+The first file path in each command (where I have node-42) should be the fully synced node, the second (with node-77) is the new one to overwrite.

 4. Start both oxend's again with: `sudo systemctl start oxen-node@42 oxen-node@77`

 5. Check on your oxend's with `oxend-42 status` and `oxend-77` status.
 (This assumes you installed the bit of code in `~/.bashrc` that I mentioned earlier.
-Also you will have to log out and in again before the `oxend-77` alias will work).
+Also you will have to log out and in again, or run `. ~/.bashrc`, before the `oxend-77` alias will work).

 ## Using oxend as an L2 proxy